Public Affairs

 UNIQA supports Sustainable Finance and implements corresponding measures

-The increasing threat to the global climate deserves UNIQA's attention, because the risks resulting from climate change have a direct impact on our customers and thus also on our core business as an insurance company.
+The risks resulting from climate change have a direct impact on our customers and therefore also on our core business as an insurance company.
 The insurance industry can play a key role in the transition to a sustainable economy - both through risk coverage for indirect and direct effects of climate risks and through targeted sustainable investments.
 Since insurance companies cannot act in isolation from the real economy, investments are urgently needed in areas such as infrastructure and energy production.
-UNIQA therefore supports the efforts of the European Commission to mobilise private capital for investments in a climate-neutral Europe within the framework of the Sustainable Finance Action Plan and the European Green Deal.
-However, the legislative projects initiated for this purpose, such as the Disclosure Regulation and the Taxonomy Regulation, pose challenges for insurance companies due to their complexity and the short implementation period.
+The UNIQA Group therefore supports the efforts of the European Commission to mobilise private capital for investments in a climate-neutral Europe within the framework of the Sustainable Finance Action Plan and the European Green Deal.
+However, the legislative projects initiated for this purpose, such as the Corporate Sustainability Reporting Directive (CSRD), the Taxonomy Regulation, and the Corporate Sustainability Due Diligence Directive (CSDDD), pose challenges for insurance companies due to their complexity and the short implementation period.
 Public Affairs supports the departments concerned here by clarifying open legal questions in the implementation of the many new regulatory requirements.

 Digitalisation with responsibility